Beti Sekulovski

 Beti Sekulovski (born 17 May 1983) is a former professional tennis player from Australia.

 Biography

 Sekulovski was born in Melbourne, to parents who emigrated from Macedonia.

 On the professional tour, she had a highest singles ranking of 273 and was ranked 120 in the world for doubles.

 She made two main-draw appearances in the women's doubles at the Australian Open, both times as a wildcard pairing with Cindy Watson.

 Since retiring, she has worked as a tennis coach and is currently coaching Jaimee Fourlis.

+In addition, Sekulovski appeared in the movie, Wimbledon, starring Kirsten Dunst.